Chart Color Schemes

 Yamanto is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Yamanto had a cultural diversity index below the average, with 90.0% of its population born in Australia, 93.3% being citizens, and 95.4% speaking English only at home.
-Christianity was the predominant religion in Yamanto, comprising 53.9% of the population, compared to None% across Greater Brisbane.
-The top three ancestry groups were Australian (32.6%), English (29.7%), and Scottish (7.9%).
+Yamanto was found to have below average cultural diversity, with 90.0% of its population born in Australia, 93.3% being citizens, and 95.4% speaking English only at home.
+The predominant religion in Yamanto is Christianity, constituting 53.9% of the population, compared to None% across Greater Brisbane.
+The top three ancestry groups based on country of birth of parents are Australian (32.6%), English (29.7%), and Scottish (7.9%).

 Frequently Asked Questions - Diversity